-Outsourcing parts of the DPO role to a service provider can also be considered by organizations with manpower or capacity limitations.
+Organizations can also consider outsourcing parts of the DPO role to a service provider with workforce or capacity limitations.

 However, note that the DPO role is the responsibility of management and that the outsourcing service can only cover the operational aspects of the DPO role.